sunmughan/corona_tracker-awareness_app/README.md

 If you want to contribute us in making the app better and more userful, you're most welcome.
 Kindly contact me: sunmughan@gmail.com

+## Note ##
+Due to huge amount of projects i will not commit changes in this repository but i will keep releqsing new updates here.
+Sources will be out if requested for educational or healthcare purpose with new changelogs.

 ## Credits ##
 * Sunmughan Swamy
 * Gaurav Shukla